Leyline-gg/leyline-discord/README.md

 # leyline-discord
 This repository houses the source code for the bot inside the Leyline.gg discord server. [`discord.js`](https://discord.js.org/#/) is the library used to communicate with the Discord API.
 A connection to Firebase is formed using a service account; there is no Google CLI or functions emulator.
-Google Cloud Run provides CI for the repository and keeps the production bot online.
-Two bots exist; one for development and one for production.
+Google Cloud Compute Engine hosts the source code for the bots and is set up to continuously integrate with the `staging` and `production` brances.
+Three bots exist; one for development, staging, and production.

 # Setup Project
 Prerequisites: You will need access to Web-App-Dev firestore